googlecloudrobotics/core/src/java/com/cloudrobotics/tokenvendor/README.md

 * Response: only http status code
 * Impl: VerificationHandler.java

+Results are backed by a cache with a 5 minute lifetime to ease the load on the IAM backend.

 ## Interactive AuthN & AuthZ

 We use the token vendor together with oauth2-proxy as an authentication and